So Messed Up: Background and release

 Following her 2018 single "Upalimo ljubav" (Let's Turn On Love) with Slovenian singer Luka Basi, Lana Jurčević took a brief hiatus.
 On 14 January 2020, she claimed that during the hiatus "a lot of things had changed" and that "she was at the turning point of her life".
 After deleting all posts off her Instagram account, on 21 January 2020 Jurčević broke the silence on the platform and announced that she had signed a contract with Warner Music, marking the beginning of her international career under the stage name La Lana.

 The official release date was revealed on 25 January.
 Lana posted a brief snippet of the song and the music video on 27 January.
 The title and the cover art were revealed a day before the release.

 On 6 May, Lana posted a teaser of a remix on her Instagram account without revealing the name of the featured artist, asking followers to try to guess who they are.
 On 8 May, she confirmed that it is American rapper Yung Baby Tate and announced the remix release date.
 On 11 May, Lana posted a snippet of Tate's verse.
 The remix was released on 14 May alongside the lyric video.

 Music video

-Music video was released alongside the single.
+The music video was released alongside the single.
 It was directed by Camilo Paredes and shot in Berlin, Germany.
 The video depicts the inner battle between the "cool and laid-back" Lana and her "wacky" alter-ego, who jumps out of a car trunk with a black rooster in her hands.
 Lana subsequently revealed that having a rooster in the video was her own idea.